dptools/dpsleep-sync/README.md

 - After this step, you should run dpsleep-qcact pipeline.

-To run the sync pipeline, users may choose one of the following options:

 ### Installation

-To install Stopwatch on your system, run the following commands:
+To install dpsleep-sync on your system, run the following commands:
 ```bash
 git clone git@github.com:harvard-nrg/dpsleep-sync.git
 cd sync